beny23/myblog/content/posts/discounted_dining_finder.md

 ```

 Each file is split into directories by their first letters.
 So if I want to find out about postcode `AB12 4TS`, I'd
-split up the the outcode (`AB12`) into `/A/B/AB12.csv`.
+split up the outcode (`AB12`) into `/A/B/AB12.csv`.
 That file would only have 799 entries, searching them manually
 is much more palatable.

 So I've got my main page and the user would enter their postcode